GenRockeR/freeradius/README.md

 * We do have Cleartext-Password both in the configuration enumerated below, but it is also (currently) logged to the trace log.
 Be advised of this when distributing/debugging logs
 * Instead of removing commented out sections, they are there for reference in the configs
-* Though the python module is configured to be available for each phase (e.g. authorize, authenticate, accounting, post_auth, pre_proxy, preacct), it is not currently enable for all (e.g. preacct, pre_proxy)
+* Though the python module is configured to be available for each phase (e.g. authorize, authenticate, accounting, post_auth, pre_proxy, preacct), it is not currently enabled for all (e.g. preacct, pre_proxy)

 ---